100-76-Great Vocals

 Writer/Composer: Tom Scholz (1975)

-With guitars leading the way, and thanks to Brad Delp’s astounding spirited vocals, this classic, legendary Rock song, from lift-off to infinity, breaks free from Earth’s gravitational pull and launches into a high atmospheric falsetto orbit, almost beyond our imagination.
+With guitars leading the way, and thanks to Brad Delp’s astounding hi-spirited vocals, this classic, legendary Rock song, from lift-off to infinity, breaks free from Earth’s gravitational pull and launches into a high atmospheric falsetto orbit, almost beyond our imagination.
 Could it be a masterpiece of studio production that didn’t require music videos to convince the public to build a fanbase?
-Yes—So relax and let the music transport you to another dimension, and marvel at this musical feast for the ears…Beyond Belief and Overwhelming!
+Yes—So relax if you can between double-takes and enjoy the ride. and let the music transport you to another dimension, and marvel at this musical feast for the ears.
+This amazing piece has arisen through the years with accolades and popularity, largely due to the precision guitar work of Scholz, but riding on what has become one of the greatest Rock vocals of all time, Brad Delp…Overwhelming and Beyond Belief!

-80. THEY CALL THE WIND MA RIA “Paint Your Wagon” (1969)
+80. THEY CALL THE WIND MARIA “Paint Your Wagon” (1969)

 Vocalist: Harve Presnell / and Chorus

-Writer/Composer: Alan Jay Lerner / Frederick Loeoe (1951)
+Writer/Composer: Alan Jay Lerner / Frederick Loewe (1951)

-79. THE GIRL FROM IPANEMA (1965)
+79. THE GIRL FROM IPANEMA (1964)

 Vocalist: Joao & Astrud Gilberto (Stan Gets sax)